 Al llocated

 Fa ir Value

-(in tl housands)
+(in th housands)

 Inventory \$ 308

 Deferred revenue - transition services agreement 1,081

 Goodwill 135

 Gain on divestiture 5,876

 Consideration received \$ 7,400

-Under the terms of the transition services agreement, we have agreed to manufacture the Reddick products for the buyer at prices at or in some cases below our cost.
+Under the terms of the transition services agreement, we agreed to manufacture the Reddick products for the buyer at prices at or in some cases below our cost.
 We allocated a portion of the consideration received to this agreement to reflect it at fair value and recorded it as deferred revenue.
-As the products are sold to the buyer, we amortize a portion of the deferred revenue to adjust the gross margin on the sale to fair value on a specific identification basis.
-As of June 30, 2019, the remaining unamortized balance was \$0.2 million.
-Additionally, as the Reddick product lines that were divested constituted a business, we allocated a portion of our goodwill to this divestiture based on the fair value of the business sold in relation to the fair value of the business that will be retained.
+As the products were sold to the buyer, we amortized a portion of the deferred revenue to adjust the gross margin on the sale to fair value on a specific identification basis.
+This arrangement ended by mutual agreement during the quarter ended September 30, 2019, and all remaining deferred revenue was recognized.